obifarin/papers-ml/Molecular Machine Learning/A_ChemNet _for_Transferable_Chemical_Property_Prediction.md

 - _Idea_: The logic is the following: by using rule-based features to teach chemistry representations with large datasets, this could be helpful for better initialization of the weights of the network when fine-tuning on smaller and unrelated datasets.

 - _Approach_:	In the first approach, a CNN-based model is used to learn the chemistry representations of molecules in the database using images of molecular drawings.
 Another approach is by using SMILES2vec, an RNN-based model that learns chemical representations from SMILES – a text-based representation of chemical structures.
+- _Pretraining_: ChemNet was first trained using the ChEMBL database with ~1,700,000 compounds used.
+For the pre-training, RDKit was used to compute about 100 2D descriptors.